Sable/HorsePower/docs/mkdocs/docs/horseir/builtin/indexof.md

 @index_of(x, y)
 ```

-find each item from y in x:
+find each item from x in y:

 1. return index, if <blue>found</blue>
-1. return the length of x, if <red>not found</red>
+1. return the length of y, if <red>not found</red>

 *Note: Indexing starts from 0*